Receding Gums vs Healthy Gums: See the Differences with Images

 5. Tooth Sensitivity

-That’s because tooth roots contain tiny pores (dentinal tubules) that lead directly to the nerve inside the tooth.
 When gums recede and expose these roots, they lose their natural protection.
-As a result, everyday things like hot, cold, sweet, or sour foods and drinks can reach the nerve endings and trigger discomfort.
+Anything you put in your mouth—hot, cold, sweet, or sour foods and drinks—can reach the nerve endings and trigger discomfort.

 Some Commonly Associated Factors